chef/chef-web-docs/content/licensing/terms.md

 : "License Unit" types/metrics include node, entitled content, service instance, target and/or endpoint.

 Measurement of License Units/License Consumption Data : Measurement of usage of a license unit.
-It's a numerical value based on the bundle\SKU or add-on(s) customer has purchased.
+It's a numerical value based on the bundle\SKU or add-ons customer has purchased.

 Free-tier Users
 : Users using a Free License of Chef (User will only get the executable but restricted in some way), not the code base.